Stray cat boom puts shelters under pressure: 'We're all drowning'

 She partly attributes the cat population boom to non-emergency vet visits stopping during the lockdowns and the limited availability of vets to desex cats.

-Sarah Christie of the Pet Whisperer Rescue Trust, says about 80 per cent of cats rescued by the trust this season have been female.
+Sarah Christie of the Pet Whisperer Rescue Trust says about 80 per cent of cats rescued by the trust this season have been female.
 However, desexing them is a complicated procedure requiring more resources and puts more pressure on the shelter.

-Adoptions paused during the lockdowns, shelters cared for animals longer, and medical and food bills increased accordingly.
+Adoptions paused during the lockdowns, shelters cared for animals longer and medical and food bills increased accordingly.

 "Kittens and cats were in our care for six to eight weeks longer than anticipated.
 In the last financial year, we made half of what we did for our normal adoptions, and yet our vet bills are still the same."